thecodecrate/python-pipeline/tests/modular_fragmented_design.md

     from .with_partial1_interface import WithPartial1Interface as ImplementsInterface

     class WithPartial1(ImplementsInterface):
-        ...  # Implements methods and attributes
+        ...  # Implement methods and attributes
     ```

     `ImplementsInterface` must always be the last item in the inheritance list to avoid MRO conflicts.